Oboe Concerto (Mozart): Origin

 In the 1800s and early 1900s, the oboe concerto was presumed to be lost, while the flute concerto in D remained known.
 The oboe concerto was rediscovered by Bernhard Paumgartner in 1920, who found a handwritten set of parts in the Salzburg Mozarteum archives, and recognized the similarity with the flute concerto in D. Alfred Einstein, editor of the third edition of the Köchel catalogue (1937), noted that both a D major and a C major copy of the K. 314 concerto existed in the library of the Gesellschaft der Musikfreunde in Vienna.
 From this and also from Paumgartner's discovery, Einstein concluded that the concerto was originally for oboe.
 The priority of the oboe version is supported by Mozart's letters, as well as various evidence from the music itself.
 For example, according to Einstein in his Mozart: His Character, His Work and Paumgartner in his Mozart-Jahrbuch, the violins in the D major version never go below the A on the G string, suggesting that C major was the original key and D major was a transposition.
+For the same reason, the violas in the D major version never go below the D on the C string.
+Perhaps the most convincing piece of evidence is that, in the Flute Concerto in D major, the flute never plays above an E, whereas in the Flute Concerto No. 1 in G major, the flute regularly plays up to a G. This is because the Flute Concerto in D major is originally the Oboe Concerto in C major and the oboe has a lower range than the flute.

 No autograph score has survived.
 The only known autograph fragment consists of nine measures discovered in 1971, partly duplicating the Oboe Concerto in C major and partly proceeding with previously unknown material.